How’s that for a title? If it got your attention, that’s good because this topic needs your attention.

 The best solution is to give our money only to the best vets who have done their homework on vaccines and immunology.
-There are many good holistic vets to be found and if we give them our money instead of the vets who choose to over-vaccinate, we’ll force the rest of the vets to also start learning about natural health care.
+There are many good holistic vets to be found and if we give them our money instead of the vets who choose to over-vaccinate, we’ll force the rest of those vets to also start learning about natural health care.

-The bottom line is, you are the only thing that stands between your dog and harmful veterinary over-servicing.
-By educating ourselves and refusing unnecessary vaccination, we can fix what is broken with the veterinary system without the help of the vets, one pet at a time.
+You are the only thing that stands between your dog and harmful veterinary over-servicing.
+By educating yourself and refusing unnecessary vaccination, you can help fix what’s broken with the veterinary system.